winamunada/stroke-prediction/README.md

 # STROKE PREDICTION MODEL

-This project involves building and deploying a machine learning model to predict stroke occurrences using patient data.
-The goal is to create a tool that helps healthcare professionals identify individuals at high risk of stroke and provide timely intervention.
+A leading healthcare organization seeks to predict stroke risk using patient medical history and demographic data.
+As a data scientist, I built and validated a prediction model using the Random Forest algorithm.
+This involved data cleaning, processing, analysis, visualization, and deployment for clinical use.
+The model, achieving 95% accuracy, aims to mitigate stroke incidents and enhance patient outcomes.

 ## Algorithms Used
 - **Random Forest:** A robust and high-performance ensemble learning method that constructs multiple decision trees during training and outputs the mode of the classes for classification.